Metastruct/MetaLog/README.md

 # MetaLog
-An extendable logger for Garry's Mod scripts.
+An extendable logging framework for Garry's Mod.

 ## (!!)
 Important Information
 **(/!\\) MetaLog is a work-in-progress script and the interface and usage information below can still change in the future.**
 Therefore, usage is not yet recommended or you risk that future incompatible changes will break your scripts and you will have to update to accomodate for them.

+You can see the **v1.0 milestone** [here](https://github.com/Metastruct/MetaLog/milestone/1) and it lists the remaining known issues and TODOs before MetaLog can be considered a "finished" specification.

 ## End-User Usage / Project Scope / Intended Use:
 How to select which log levels to display, and where they end up appearing, will depend a lot on how MetaLog is used.